 The abominations of the heathen

 It’s easy to read through this catalogue of sins against God and crimes against humanity and not be touched by it, if we don’t take the time to ponder the enormity of what is being described here, and if we don’t understand the background of what made Manasseh’s sins so sinful.
-For example, what were “the abominable practices of the nations whom the LORD drove out before the people of Israel” (2 Chron 28:3)?
-Moses tells us: “When you come into the land that the Lord your God is giving you, you must not learn to imitate the abhorrent practices of those nations.
-No one shall be found among you who makes a son or daughter pass through fire, or who practices divination, or is a soothsayer, or an augur, or a sorcerer, or one who casts spells, or who consults ghosts or spirits, or who seeks oracles from the dead.
-For whoever does these things is abhorrent to the Lord; it is because of such abhorrent practices that the Lord your God is driving them out before you” (Deut 18:9-12).
+For example, what were “the abominations of the heathen whom the Lord drove out before the children of Israel” (2 Chron 28:3)?
+Moses tells us: “When thou art come into the land which the Lord thy God giveth thee, thou shalt not learn to do after the abominations of those nations.
+There shall not be found among you any one that maketh his son or his daughter to pass through the fire, or that useth divination, or an observer of times, or an enchanter, or a witch.
+Or a charmer, or a consulter with familiar spirits, or a wizard, or a necromancer.
+For all that do these things are an abomination unto the Lord: and because of these abominations the Lord thy God doth drive them out from before thee” (Deut 18:9-12).

 These sins, which the LORD tells us are abomination to him, were done greedily by Manasseh; and the above passage in 2 Kings 21: 2-7 enlarges on these abominations, showing the depraved worship practiced by Manasseh and consequently all of Jerusalem and Judah.
 Manasseh, who ought to have been a shepherd of God’s people as his godly father was, led the people instead into the grossest forms of idolatry and blasphemy imaginable.
 The worship practiced under Manasseh was vile and utterly degrading, but he and his sinful people revelled in it.
 What a great fall this was – from Hezekiah’s godly reign to the depths of depravity under Manasseh.
 And how fickle the people who first followed godly Hezekiah, and then wicked Manasseh (Jas 1:5-7; Eph 4:14).